molecularmodelingsection/SuMD/README.md

 Reference publication:
 **"Investigating RNA-Protein Recognition Mechanisms through Supervised Molecular Dynamics (SuMD) Simulations."**
-Pavan M., Bassani D., Sturlese M., Moro S. (under peer review at *NAR Bionformatics and Genomics*)
+Pavan M., Bassani D., Sturlese M., Moro S. (under peer review at *NAR Genomics and Bioinformatics*)

 SuMD is a Python code that can be utilized to perform Supervised Molecular Dynamics simulations.
 The algorithm is deeply explained is the works of Sabbadin et. al (2014)<sup>1</sup>, Cuzzolin et. al (2016)<sup>2</sup> and Salmaso et al. (2017)<sup>3</sup>, other than in the reference publication.
 1. Sabbadin, D.; Moro, S. Supervised Molecular Dynamics (SuMD) as a Helpful Tool to Depict GPCR-Ligand Recognition Pathway in a Nanosecond Time Scale.
 J. Chem.
 Inf.
 Model.
 2014, 54, 372–376.